 What Is a Backdoor Listing?

-In most cases, a company that wants to make its shares available for trade on a stock exchange would go through an initial public offering.
+In most cases, a company that wants to make its shares available for trade on a stock exchange would go through an initial public offering, or IPO.
 This process, regulated by the Securities and Exchange Commission (SEC), ensures that companies meet certain requirements before they can be listed on the Nasdaq or the New York Stock Exchange (NYSE).

 A backdoor listing allows companies to list shares of stock on a public exchange while circumventing the traditional IPO process.
 These companies effectively go through the “back door” to get their shares listed.
 Some investors also call this process a reverse listing, reverse IPO, a reverse takeover or a backdoor to the trade.